If you find a stray dog you must under the law:

 - take the dog to our acceptance point

-If the finder fails to take one of these courses of action, they will have committed an offence and would be liable, upon conviction, to a fine.
+If the finder fails to take one of these courses of action, they have committed an offence.
+This could lead, upon conviction, to a fine.

-If you find a dog that you think is a stray there are a number of things you can do to make sure that it does not get harmed or cause harm to others, and increase its chances of being returned to its owner.
+If you find a dog that you think is a stray there are a number of things you can do.

-If the dog is wearing any identification, contact the owner to let them know you have found their dog and to arrange collection with them.
+If the dog is wearing any identification, contact the owner to let them know you have found their dog.
 Some vets will scan a stray dog to see if it is microchipped.
 If it is microchipped the vet will try to contact the owner.
 You could try this as long as you are happy to transport the dog.

-If the dog has no identification or you cannot contact the owner it is important that you contact us straight away as it is likely that there is an owner frantically searching for their dog.
+If the dog has no identification or you cannot contact the owner contact us straight away.
+It is likely that there is a worried owner looking for their dog.

-If the dog is running loose it may be helpful if you can secure the dog in a garden or other place where it can be collected.
+If the dog is running loose secure it somewhere, if you can, where it can be collected.

-Our contact number to call is 01327 322326 during normal office hours or 0800 160 1022 outside of normal office hours.
-This is our emergency environmental health and flooding service.
-It must be noted that an officer is not on 24 hour call to attend to a stray dog, however, arrangements can be made with the operator for collection of the dog immediately the next working day.
+Call 01327 322326 during normal office hours or 0300 126 7000 outside of normal office hours.
+It must be noted that an officer is not on 24 hour call to attend to a stray dog.
+Arrangements can be made with the operator for collection of the dog the next working day.